erebboah/enc4_mouse/snrna/README.md

 4. Combine Parse standard, Parse deep, and 10x data by CCA integration.
 Use Parse standard as reference dataset because it contains all timepoints, while 10x data only contains 2 timepoints.

 [predict_hippocampus_celltypes.R](https://github.com/erebboah/ENC4_Mouse_SingleCell/blob/master/snrna/scripts/predict_hippocampus_celltypes.R)
 1. Use an [external 10x brain atlas](https://portal.brain-map.org/atlases-and-data/rnaseq/mouse-whole-cortex-and-hippocampus-10x) to predict celltype labels.
-The 1.1M cell dataset was subsetted by 1,000 cells in each celltype for a ~250,000 cell dataset (code coming soon).
+The 1.1M cell dataset was subset for 1,000 cells in each celltype for a ~250,000 cell dataset (code coming soon).
 2. Score nuclei by cell cycle using these [mouse cell cycle genes](https://github.com/erebboah/ENC4_Mouse_SingleCell/blob/master/snrna/ref/mouse_cellcycle_genes.rda) to aid in manual celltype annotation.

 **In this notebook**: